dhenryopen/FRC-2016/Development Tutorial for FRC - Part 1.md

 ## Prerequisites

+### Knowledge
-Before you begin you should have a working knowledge of the bash shell and common Linux commands such as `ls` and `cd`, and a text editor such as `vi`, `nano` or `gedit`.
+Before you begin you should have a working knowledge of the bash shell and common Linux commands such as `ls` and `cd`, and a text editor such as `gedit`, `nano` or `vi`.

+Links: [linuxcommand.org](http://linuxcommand.org/), William Schott's free downloadable [book](http://sourceforge.net/projects/linuxcommand/files/TLCL/13.07/TLCL-13.07.pdf/download) is a good resource.

+### Software

+**Oracle VirtualBox**

+Oracle VirtualBox supports a variety of host operating systems including Windows, Linux and MacOS.
+Check the Oracle [support site](http://www.oracle.com/technetwork/server-storage/virtualbox/support/index.html) for the latest list.
+The tutorial was tested on Windows 10 Home (64-bit) with Oracle VirtualBox 5.0.10.

+Tip: if you have an older 64-bit personal computer, check to see if the CPU supports Intel's virtualization technology (VT), as this is required to run a 64-bit guest operating system.
+Intel's [Processor Identification Utility](https://downloadcenter.intel.com/downloads/eula/7838/Intel-Processor-Identification-Utility-Windows-Version?httpDown=https%3A%2F%2Fdownloadmirror.intel.com%2F7838%2Feng%2Fpidenu42.msi) can be used to determine if your CPU supports VT.
+If your computer's CPU does not support VT you'll need to install the 32-bit version of Ubuntu.

+**Ubuntu**

+At the time of writing (November 2015), the most commonly used version of Ubuntu is [Ubuntu 14.04.03 LTS](http://releases.ubuntu.com/14.04/) ("Long Term Support"), also known as "Trusty Tahr".
+DVD images (.iso files) are available for both 64-bit ([ubuntu-14.04.3-desktop-amd64.iso](http://releases.ubuntu.com/14.04/ubuntu-14.04.3-server-amd64.iso)) and 32-bit ([ubuntu-14.04.3-desktop-i386.iso](http://releases.ubuntu.com/14.04/ubuntu-14.04.3-desktop-i386.iso)) versions of Ubuntu.
+There is no need to burn these to a physical DVD as VirtualBox can read the .iso file directly from disk.

+**USB Webcam**

+Modern Linux distributions have good support for USB-based webcams.
+The [Ubuntu Webcam wiki](https://help.ubuntu.com/community/Webcam) provides a good overview.
+The tutorial was tested with a Logitech C920 HD webcam which is available for under $100.
+Other cameras should work, including many webcams that are built into recently-manufactured laptops.

 ## Tasks